 1. Air Filter

-The air filter is a key component for your cooling system.
-It catches dust and other debris, stopping it from drifting {into|through|throughout] your HVAC ductwork.
-Replacing or cleaning the filter is fast and easy.
-Most of the time you can take care of it without the help of a licensed HVAC technician.
+The air filter is a vital component for every cooling system.
+It traps dust and other debris, preventing it from blowing into your HVAC ductwork.
+Changing or cleaning the filter is short and easy.
+Most of the time you can handle it without the help of a licensed HVAC technician.

 2. Thermostat